nickgerace/nickgerace.dev/_posts/2020-05-22-why-i-use-fedora.md

 Arch's KISS design is prevalent and well-explained through its [extensive wiki](https://wiki.archlinux.org/).
 Thus, I really like using that distro when it makes sense for me.

-However, *when using a laptop*, my preferences sway towards hardware support, some industry presence, and a singular vision at the GUI-level.
+However, *when using a laptop*, my preferences sway towards hardware support, enterprise presence, and a singular vision at the GUI-level.
 This generally leaves me with Ubuntu, Pop!\_OS, and, of course, Fedora.

 I have great things to say about the above distributions (and many more), but I have unique and specific reasons for using Fedora.